💱 Trade Calculator

 During Any Weather Event

 Do not just sit at your harvest station.
 Walk the full garden area during Thunderstorm and special event weather to check for item drops on the ground.
 Scan for the Frostspike Seed specifically during any Thunderstorm.
 Check whether a second event has started overlapping with the current one, as those brief overlap windows are where the biggest multipliers happen.
+Use the Weight Calculator to track your crop weights mid-event so you know exactly when to harvest for maximum Sheckle value.

 After the Event Ends

 Do not harvest immediately just because the weather is back to Sunny.
 If a crop has Moonlit or Bloodlit, it keeps that mutation permanently until harvested.
 Wait to see if another event starts before harvesting, so you can potentially stack a second mutation in the bracket before selling.
 For rare crops, use the Mutation Calculator to calculate the exact Sheckle value with your current mutation stack before deciding when to sell.
+Once you are ready to move a harvested stack, the Trade Calculator shows whether selling or trading returns more Sheckles, and the scam prevention guide covers the red flags to watch for in any high-value weather-mutated trade.

 ❓ Frequently Asked Questions